Compliance University is filling up fast! Why haven’t you signed up yet? Only 17 spots left. ENROLL NOW

 SEC Division Of Enforcement Examinations & Enforcement Actions

-On November 18, 2021, the SEC issued a Press Release and Addendum announcing enforcement results for fiscal year 2021.
-The Press Release summarizes the SEC DOE’s enforcement results for the fiscal year from October 1, 2020, to September 30, 2021.
+In a Press Release and Addendum issued by the SEC on November 18, 2021, enforcement results for fiscal year 2021 were announced.
+The Press Release provides a summary of the SEC DOE’s enforcement outcomes during the period from October 1, 2020, to September 30, 2021.

-The following important takeaways are highlights from the Press Release and essential to pay attention to as an RIA:
+Here are key highlights from the Press Release that are important for you to consider as an RIA:

 • Decrease in total enforcement actions but an increase in newly filed stand-alone actions.